jbush001/NyuziProcessor/tools/emulator/README.md

 * Single step
 * Read memory and registers
 * Displaying global variables
+* Stack trace

 These features are not yet working:
-* Stack trace (only shows leaf function).
-See [here](https://github.com/jbush001/NyuziToolchain/issues/9)
-* Displaying local variables
+* Displaying local variables and parameters

 *You cannot run the debugger cannot while the emulator is in cosimulation mode.*